lat-lon/deegree-workshop/README.md

 To start all the services defined in your `compose.yaml`file:

-    $ docker compose up
+   docker compose up

 This version however opens all the logs, which can be confusing.
-  >**Info** With a slight chance in the command the logs can be observed easily.
+>**Info** With a slight change in the command the logs can be observed easily.
 If any chances are made, look up the updated tutorials on https://docs.docker.com/compose/compose-application-model/

 The **prefered** command would be:

-    $ docker compose up -d
+  docker compose up -d

 To stop and remove the running services:

-    $ docker compose down
+  docker compose down

 If you want to monitor the output of your running containers and debug issues, you can view the logs with:

-    $ docker compose logs
+  docker compose logs

 To lists all the services along with their current status:

-    $ docker compose ps
+  docker compose ps

 #### Available endpoints
 After you have succesfully started the Docker compose environment, the following endpoints are available: